 She has worked in areas of coaching, personal development, trauma, grief & loss, autism spectrum, post-traumatic stress disorder, life-limiting illness, developmental delays, family separation, domestic violence, depression, anxiety, and assisting highly sensitive people.

 To find out more about Sara and how she works visit http://www.artstherapyexpression.com.au

 Feel free to contact her to find out how art therapy can help your specific needs.
 You are invited to book a free meet and greet session.

-Sara works at Kindred Art Space every Wednesday.
+Sara works at Kindred Art Space every Monday, Tuesday and Wednesday.

 Email firstname.lastname@example.org Phone 0422513074